kporten/template-react-component/README.md

 ### GitHub Actions

-You will need to define the following secrets to use this project with the initial workflow configuration.
+You will need to define the following secrets in your repository settings to use this project with the initial workflow configuration.

 ```ini
 # GitHub > Repository > Settings > Secrets